 - 6.1.
-Every modification of the vehicle type as defined in paragraph 2.36. above shall be notified to the Administrative Department which approved the vehicle type.
-The department may then either: - 6.1.1. consider that the modifications made do not have an adverse effect on the conditions of the granting of the approval and grant an extension of approval; - 6.1.2. consider that the modifications made affect the conditions of the granting of the approval and require further tests or additional checks before granting an extension of approval. - 6.2.
+Every modification of the vehicle type as defined in paragraph 2.36. above shall be notified to the Type Approval Department which approved the vehicle type.
+The Authority may then either: - 6.1.1.
+Consider that the modifications made do not have an adverse effect on the conditions of the granting of the approval and grant an extension of approval; - 6.1.2.
+Consider that the modifications made affect the conditions of the granting of the approval and require further tests or additional checks before granting an extension of approval. - 6.2.
 Confirmation or refusal of approval, specifying the alterations, shall be communicated by the procedure specified in paragraph 4.3. above to the Contracting Parties to the Agreement which apply this Regulation. - 6.3.
-The Competent Authority shall inform the other Contracting Parties of the extension by means of the communication form which appears in Annex 2 to this Regulation.
+The competent Authority shall inform the other Contracting Parties of the extension by means of the communication form conforming to the model of in Annex 2 to this Regulation.
 It shall assign a serial number to each extension, to be known as the extension number.